 What is the “Donut Hole” in Medicare?

-Employers, our workforces are older than ever.
+The workforce is older than ever.
 And in the U.S., a main concern for aging employees is how to access and pay for healthcare.

 Fortunately, Medicare has made it easier for folks who are 65 years or older to get government-sponsored coverage.
 And while Medicare offers a range of benefits, from medical and hospital stay insurance to skilled nursing and more, there’s a pesky coverage gap known as the “donut hole.”
 It can affect prescription drug coverage for some Medicare users, forcing them to shell out more money once they reach a certain threshold.

-But what is the donut hole in Medicare, and what does it mean for our aging employees?
+But what is the donut hole in Medicare, and what does it mean for aging employees?
 Here’s how to explain it in your benefits materials.

 What is the “donut hole” in Medicare?